Reference Id: SFR08/2011

 The key points from the latest release are:

-- The tables reinforce messages in previous publications about patterns of absence and the relationship between absence and pupil characteristics (gender, free school meal eligibility and ethnic group) at national, regional and local level.
+- The tables reinforce messages in previous publications about patterns of absence and the relationship between absence and pupil characteristics (gender, FSM eligibility and ethnic group) at national, regional and local level.

-- Resident girls have higher levels of overall absence than boys.
-The difference in overall absence between girls and boys is largest in the south-west and lowest in London.
+- Resident girls have higher levels of overall absence than boys in 268 (82%) of LADs.
+The difference in overall absence between girls and boys is largest in the South West and lowest in London.

-- Resident pupils known to be eligible for free school meals have higher levels of overall absence in every local authority district than those known not to be eligible for free school meals.
+- Resident pupils known to be eligible for FSM have higher levels of overall absence in every Local Authority District (apart from the City of London) than those known not to be eligible for FSM.

 - Resident Chinese pupils have the lowest levels of overall absence across all regions.